Instant Pot Stuffed Peppers

 See my guide on how to use an Instant Pot.

-Stuffed peppers are a classic family dinner favorite.
-They are well loved because, not only do they taste delicious, but they’re a complete meal in one colorful little package: the fresh bell pepper.
+Stuffed peppers are a family dinner favorite.
+Not only do they taste delicious, but they’re a complete meal in a colorful little package: the fresh bell pepper.
+Meat, rice and a veggie all cook together – what could be simpler than that?

-With these Instant Pot stuffed peppers we’re taking some help from our pressure cooker to make this wholesome dinner especially quick and easy.
+With these Instant Pot stuffed peppers we’re using the pressure cooker to make this healthy dinner especially quick and easy.
 For this recipe, I took some inspiration from my favorite classic Stuffed Peppers recipe, filling these stuffed peppers with the same Italian seasonings and flavors.

 My biggest question when developing this recipe was, should you brown the ground beef (or ground turkey) before adding it to the stuffed pepper filling?
 I tested this recipe two ways: (1) with raw ground beef mixed into the filling (it cooks through when you pressure cook the peppers) and (2) with browning the ground beef before adding it to the stuffed pepper filling.

-Both types of stuffed peppers were delicious and flavorful, but I prefer the stuffed pepper filling made with browned ground beef.
-I like the texture better and enjoy the extra layer of flavor that you get when you brown the meat.
+Both types of stuffed peppers were delicious and flavorful, but my family prefers the stuffed pepper filling made with browned ground beef.
+The texture was better and you get another layer of flavor when you brown the meat.

 However, I know that when you’re trying to get dinner on the table, convenience is a high priority.
-For the quickest preparation, you can add uncooked ground beef (or turkey) to the stuffed pepper filling.
+For the quickest preparation, you can add uncooked ground meat to the stuffed pepper filling.
 The peppers will still be delicious, it’s just a matter of personal preference.

-You won’t need to pressure cook the stuffed peppers as long if you choose to brown the meat first.
+The pressure cooking time will be less if you choose to brown the meat first.
 You will find cook times for both options in the recipe card at the end of this post.

 Quick Tip: If you aren’t going to brown the beef, be sure to use 90% or 93% lean ground beef or the filling may turn out too greasy.
 If you brown the meat, it’s easy to drain off excess grease so 80% lean works fine.